MN LAWYERS FOR PARENTS OF CHILD KILLED IN ACCIDENT

 HOW TO PURSUE A WRONGFUL DEATH CASE IN MINNESOTA

 At the Rochlin Law Firm, Ltd. our Minnesota attorneys have helped many grieving families with wrongful death claims when a child or other loved one has been killed in a car accident or died because of someone else’s negligence.
 Often there are immediate financial concerns that our wrongful death lawyer can assist the family with.
-If your child has been killed in an accident, please call our office and speak with an attorney for a free consultation to obtain information about your family’s legal rights and to answer your questions regarding a potential wrongful death claim.
+If your child has been killed in an accident, please call our office and speak with a lawyer for a free consultation to obtain information about your family’s legal rights and to answer your questions regarding a potential wrongful death claim.
 Pam Rochlin and David Rochlin are personal injury lawyers with more than 25 years’ experience successfully representing hundreds of accident victims and their families.
 We have offices where you can meet an attorney regarding your wrongful death of a child claim in Minneapolis, Woodbury, Edina, and St. Louis Park.
 A lawyer will also meet families at their homes to discuss cases of a child killed in an accident in St. Paul, Roseville, Maplewood, Stillwater, White Bear Lake, Forest Lake, Brooklyn Center, Maple Grove, Rogers, Elk River, Chanhassen, Chaska, Apple Valley, and other cities throughout Minnesota.